NathanKolbas/ort_dart/README.md

 So while you don't need to worry about this since by default the `Tensor` is cloned it might be helpful to you due to performance (while negligible).
 An issue tracking this is here: https://github.com/NathanKolbas/ort_dart/issues/2.

+## License

+To keep in the spirit of [ort](https://github.com/pykeio/ort), this library is dual licensed under Apache-2.0 and/or MIT.